What You Need to Know

 Are you ready to start your oral chemo?

-Here are some things about oral chemo that you may want to talk about with your doctor or nurse:
+Here are some things you may want to talk about with your doctor or nurse:

-- What is the name of the chemo?
+- What’s the name of the chemo?
 Is there more than one name for the same drug?

 - How do I take the drug?